thasso/pyjip/docs/source/index.rst

     $> ./hello.jip Joe -- --dry --show # do not run but show dry run and command
     #> ./hello.jip Joe -- submit  # submit the script run

-The combination of argument parsing and templates allows you do do much more.
+The combination of argument parsing and templates allows you to do much more.
-Take a look at the :ref:`getting_started` guide and the :ref:`templates
+Please take a look at the :ref:`getting_started` guide and the :ref:`templates
 <templates>` documentation.

 Where to go next